 Here are a few of the most common cases where IaaS is usually the best choice:

-If you are dealing with a huge amount of traffic, the pricing of PaaS offerings may become prohibitively expensive.
-Moreover, even if you could afford the bill, most PaaS offerings only support relatively simple architectures, whereas handling high load & scale may require you to migrate to IaaS to run more complicated systems.
+If you’re dealing with a lot of traffic, PaaS pricing may become prohibitively expensive.
+Moreover, most PaaS offerings only support relatively simple architectures, whereas handling high load and scale may require you to migrate to IaaS to run more complicated systems.

 PaaS offerings can also struggle to deal with larger companies.
 As you shift from a handful of developers to dozens of teams with hundreds or even thousands of developers, not only can PaaS pricing become untenable, but you may also hit limits in terms of the types of governance and access controls offered by the PaaS: e.g., allowing some teams to make some types of changes, but not others, may be difficult in a PaaS.